 In order to maintain a healthy, drought-resistant lawn, you must give the yard nutrients before the grass goes dormant for the winter.
 Here are a few suggestions to having a full, lush yard early next year.

 Mow High & Less Frequently

 With the cooler nights it is important to mow grass higher so that the grass can grow deeper roots.
 As a general rule, do not cut more than the top third of the grass per mowing and keep grass to about three inches in height.

 Rake Dead Spots

 You may be excited by mowing less often, but you should still be out in your yard each week showing it some TLC.
 On the off-week, instead of mowing use a lawn rake to gently remove the dead spots of grass.
-The broad-span leaf rake will gently separate the dry, dead thatch from the healthy blades of grass, giving the growing material more access to air, light
+The broad-span leaf rake will gently separate the dry, dead thatch from the healthy blades of grass, giving the growing material more access to air, light and water.

 Fertilize & Water